-Students enrolling in a program may follow the catalog in place at the time of their initial enrollment to determine their qualification for graduation providing they have not missed two or more consecutive semesters.
-Students may always select the catalog in place at the time of their graduation.
+Students enrolling in a program may follow the Catalog in place at the time of their initial enrollment to determine their qualification for graduation providing they have not missed two or more consecutive semesters.
+Students may always select the Catalog in place at the time of their graduation.
+In the event a student is enrolled in one of the Health Sciences programs that ends in the subsequent summer session (precluding him/her from completing the program in the spring), and that student meets the minimum grade point average for his/her curriculum, he/she may participate in the annual Commencement Ceremony in May.
+Students who participate in the annual Commencement Ceremony in May prior to completion of their program will be granted their degree, certificate or diploma upon the successful completion of the program and will be forwarded their diplomas by mail at the end of the Summer Session in August.
 It is the responsibility of the student to apply for Graduation.
-If a student has a question concerning his/ her qualification, the student should contact the Counseling Department.
+If a student has a question concerning his/her qualification, the student should contact the Counseling Department.

-- 1. Student must submit an application for graduation with a \$50.00 application fee (this is a non-refundable fee) to the Business Office no later than FRIDAY, FEBRUARY 23, 2007. - 2.
+- Student must submit an application for graduation with a \$50.00 application fee (this is a non-refundable fee) to the Business Office no later than FRIDAY, FEBRUARY 22, 2008. - 2.
 Students must satisfy all requirements of their respective program and attain a 2.0 Cumulative Grade Point Average. - Students requesting a variance of requirements for a degree, certificate or diploma must complete a variance form and submit this form to the Office of Academic Affairs on or before submission of the application for graduation. - 4.
 Financial obligations to the College must be fully satisfied in order to graduate. - 5.
 Students will only be contacted by the Academic Deans if a problem exists with their application for graduation. - 6.
 The deadline for graduates to resolve issues concerning completion of incomplete grades, transfer of credits from other colleges or universities or any other related matter is May 1.
 If these matters are not resolved by May 1, the students' alternative is to apply for their degree to be awarded in August.